meyresilva/AfricanWomenLit/EnglishLitAndColonialDisc/ChallengParad.md

 be unusual to utilize fictional works to investigate African women’s history for black communities have always used narratives, proverbs, songs to theorize and reflect upon reality.

+Therefore, these literary narratives deal with the authoritarianism of African patriarchy, the interference of colonialism and neo-colonialism in women’s lives.
+Women writers subvert and challenge colonial and patriarchal institutions, focusing on the feminine place in their communities, while informing us of the existence of a different place from those who are part of the representations that populate history books, literary works, scientific discourses and our imagination.